tubixpvp/ts-game-engine/README.md

 # ts-game-engine
-Simple core for game engine on TypeScript based on ThreeJS
+Simple core for game engine on TypeScript based on ThreeJS.
+Uses GameObject and Component system